Guest of Honor: Rebecca Roanhorse

 Jaime Lee Moyer is a writer of Fantasy and Science Fiction, herder of cats, occasional poet, and maker of tangible things.
 Her first novel, Delia’s Shadow, was published by Tor Books, and won the 2009 Columbus Literary Award for Fiction, administrated by Thurber House and funded by the Columbus Arts Council.
 Two sequels, A Barricade In Hell and Against A Brightening Sky, were also published by Tor.
 Her new novel, Brightfall, will be out from Jo Fletcher Books on September 5, 2019.

 Michelle Muenzler, known at local science fiction and fantasy conventions as “The Cookie Lady”, writes fiction both dark and strange to counterbalance the sweetness of her baking.
-Her short fiction and poetry can be read in numerous science fiction and fantasy magazines such as Fireside, Daily Science Fiction, and Liminality, and she takes immense joy in crinkling words like little foil puppets.
-Visit michellemuenzler.com for links to her work, or if you are feeling especially brave, check out her squidgy weird buddy adventure novella The Hills of Meat, the Forest of Bone on Amazon.
+Her short fiction and poetry can be read in numerous science fiction and fantasy magazines, and she takes immense joy in crinkling words like little foil puppets.
+Visit michellemuenzler.com for links to more of her work, or if you are feeling especially brave, check out her squidgy weird buddy adventure novella The Hills of Meat, the Forest of Bone on Amazon.
 She promises it won’t bite…much.

 Suyi Davies Okungbowa

 Suyi Davies Okungbowa is the author of David Mogo, Godhunter (Abaddon, 2019) and of internationally published fiction and nonfiction.
 His shorter works have appeared or are forthcoming in Tor.com, Lightspeed, Strange Horizons, Fireside, Podcastle, The Dark and other periodicals and anthologies.
 He lives online at suyidavies.com and tweets at @IAmSuyiDavies.